 Academy Innovation Resident

 Dr. Anna Ortega-Williams is a social worker, public scholar, researcher, educator, and organizer inspired by the healing alchemy of social action among Black youth.
-Anna is the Bachelor of Social Work Program Director, and an assistant professor, at the Silberman School of Social Work at Hunter College.
-A social worker since 2001, she is excited about trauma recovery interventions that push the boundary between individual and collective healing and social change.
-Her research focuses on historical trauma, posttraumatic growth, organizing, and well-being.
+Dr. Ortega-Williams is the Bachelor of Social Work Program Director and an associate professor at the Silberman School of Social Work at Hunter College.
+She is also currently the Academy Innovation Resident with the Academy for Community Behavioral Health supporting co-design of mutual aid, trauma recovery, and land-based healing initiatives.
+A social worker since 2001, Dr. Ortega-Williams is excited about trauma recovery interventions that push the boundary between individual and collective healing and social change.
+Her research focuses on historical trauma, posttraumatic growth, land-based healing, organizing, and wellbeing.

 Academy Innovation Residency (AIR)